JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 # Identified

+* Login or Register: Default focus to the username field
 * Allow forfeit of an Active Game
+* When a game is created with the same name as a previous game, figure out a way for this not to conflict -- perhaps generate a UUID for the channel name, instead of using the game name
 * Create exercise for adding global chatroom
 * Create exercise for adding game-specific chatroom
 * Create exercise for adding private messaging